-To gain a deeper understanding on how response times vary across requests during the selected period, click the Analyze outliers button to navigate to the Response time distribution page.
+To gain a deeper understanding on how response times vary across requests during the selected period, select Analyze outliers to navigate to the Response time distribution page.

-You can take a closer look at the requests within each selected response time range by clicking the Zoom in button.
+You can take a closer look at the requests within each selected response time range by selecting Zoom in.

 The example below shows that there are about 600 requests that have response times between

 439 ms and that the

 orange.jsf web request contributes the most to the overall response time (491 requests during the analysis timeframe).

 With a bar selected in the chart, select Analyze backtrace or View service flow to see where these requests fit within the overall transaction sequence.